kivy/python-for-android/doc/source/contribute.rst

 *(This part repeats other parts of the docs, for the sake of making this a more independent read)*

-p4a builds & packages a python application for use on Android.
+p4a builds & packages a Python application for use on Android.
-It does this by providing a Java wrapper, and for graphical applications an SDL2-based wrapper which can be used with the kivy UI toolkit if desired (or alternatively just plain PySDL2).
-Any such python application will of course have further library dependencies to do its work.
+It does this by providing a Java wrapper, and for graphical applications an SDL2-based wrapper which can be used with the Kivy framework if desired (or alternatively just plain PySDL2).
+Any such the Python application will likely have further library dependencies to do its work.

 p4a supports two types of package dependencies for a project:

-**Recipe:** install script in custom p4a format.
-Can either install C/C++ or other things that cannot be pulled in via pip, or things that can be installed via pip but break on android by default.
+**Recipe:** Install a script in custom p4a format.
+Can either install C/C++ or other software that cannot be pulled in via pip, or software that can be installed via pip but break on Android by default.
 These are maintained primarily inside the p4a source tree by p4a contributors and interested folks.